kapfenho/ovd-em-deployer/README.md

 images in the stated version.
 Extract the images and make the available by NFS.
 You can customize the client mount options in the Vagrantfile.

+You'll also need virtualization solution installed and [Vagrant](https://www.vagrantup.com).
+The Vagrantfile is using the [VirtualBox](https://www.virtualbox.org) provider, but this can be adapted easily.
+The VM NIC will use a private network (host only adapters).
+Adapt the IP Adresses in the Vagtantfile if necessary.

 To start the deployment process (including VM creation):

     $ vagrant up [ oms | ovd ]